joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/01/30/opinion/tulsi-gabbard-trump-cabinet.html

 **What to Know About the Plane and Helicopter Crash Near Washington**\
-`American Eagle Flight 5342 crashed into the Potomac River after colliding with an Army helicopter while approaching Reagan Airport.`\
+`American Eagle Flight 5342 crashed into the Potomac River after colliding with an Army helicopter while approaching Reagan National Airport.`\
 https://nytimes.com/2025/01/30/us/plane-crash-dc-helicopter-reagan-airport.html

 **Kristaps Porziņģis blames bad luck for some of Celtics' issues, but it's more than that**\